profile-project/profile/README.md

 # Profile

-Profile is a simple standard for a new web-based network where users are responsible for maintaining their own profile, data and posts.
+Profile is a self-hosted network where individuals look after their own data.

-Simply, a Profile is a JSON file that is hosted on a web server.
+Put simply, a Profile is a JSON file that is hosted on a web server.
 Each file represents the profile of an individual.
 From their profile, an individual can reveal as much or as little as they wish about themselves.
 They can also attach links to pictures, write simple text posts, update their bio and list their hobbies and fellow profile friends.

 Profilers interact through a browser extension.
 From the extension, Profilers are able to subscribe to other Profilers to receive updates.